RenTrieu/CryoEMCovariance/README.md

   covariance submatrices from binned/scaled distance difference matrices~
   - When implementing this, make sure that the features made up of the lower covariance values are not lost
-- Set up a system where the user can queue up residue pairs for which to compute the covariance submatrices
+- ~Set up a system where the user can queue up residue pairs for which to compute the covariance submatrices~
-  - Check out these items in the Bokeh documentation:
+  - ~Check out these items in the Bokeh documentation:~
-    - MenuItemClick
+    - ~MenuItemClick~
-    - Press/PressUp
+    - ~Press/PressUp~
-    - MouseEnter/MouseLeave
+    - ~MouseEnter/MouseLeave~
-  - Goals:
+  - ~Goals:~
-    - Create a "queue" button that initiates a new mode where you can click each bin without immediately calling the usual clickCallback event to generate a covariance submatrix.
+    - ~Create a "queue" button that initiates a new mode where you can click each bin without immediately calling the usual clickCallback event to generate a covariance submatrix.
 Instead, it will take the coordinates and map it to the given residue (pair) range/binning, then add the residue (pair) to a list.
-Will remain in this mode until the "queue" button is clicked again.
+Will remain in this mode until the "queue" button is clicked again.~
-    - Create a separate plot for calculated covariance submatrices, or add some visual indicators/buttons to the interface to flip through calculated covariance submatrices
+    - ~Create a separate plot for calculated covariance submatrices, or add some visual indicators/buttons to the interface to flip through calculated covariance submatrices~
 - Design and implement the pipeline for zooming into and displaying areas around/residue pairs of interest
   - Check out these items in the Bokeh documentation:
       - Selection Geometry
       - LODEnd/LODStart
       - Maybe use Pan/PanStart/PanEnd to move around after zooming
+- Explore Holoviews/Datashaders to handle even larger datasets
 - Read Chimera documentation to try to map matrix/plot information into the protein structure